 Governance & Compliance processes

-All KiwiSaver Scheme Providers must ensure they meet regulatory standards and act with customer interests in mind.
+All KiwiSaver Providers must ensure they meet regulatory standards and act with customer interests in mind.

 KiwiSaver Scheme Managers must exercise care, diligence, and skill in the investment of scheme assets, and act in accordance with the stated investment policy and objectives.
-The FMA monitors that KiwiSaver Schemes are compliant with their obligations.
-Additionally, KiwiSaver Scheme Trustees also have a responsibility as front-line supervisors for monitoring the management and administration of these schemes.
+The FMA monitors that KiwiSaver providers are compliant with their obligations.
+Additionally, KiwiSaver Trustees also have a responsibility as front-line supervisors for monitoring the management and administration of these schemes.
+Essentially, there are a couple of failsafe systems in place to allow people joining KiwiSaver to have peace of mind.

 Simplicity’s supervisor is Public Trust.
 Corporate Trustee Services are part of Public Trust and are a leading specialist corporate trustee company in New Zealand, with more than NZ$90 billion under trusteeship and supervision.
 They are New Zealand's sole Crown-owned trustee company.

-A custodian plays a key role in protecting your investments.
+A custodian plays a key role in protecting your KiwiSaver investment.
 They hold your money and investments (i.e. keep custody of them) on your behalf.
 So they are the legal holder of your assets while you are the beneficial and ultimate owner.

 Simplicity’s custodian is Simplicity Nominees Limited, which is a Subsidiary of Public Trust that holds the assets of the Scheme on trust.